 Decisions of the Profile in Courage Award Committee are final.
-Winners will be notified by mail and via telephone by March 31.
+Winners will be notified by email and via telephone by April 30.
 All participants will receive a letter notifying them of the winners along with a Certificate of Participation by the end of May.

 By entering, you agree that your essay will become the property of the John F. Kennedy Library Foundation and will not be returned.
 The John F. Kennedy Library Foundation reserves the right to print and display the essays and photographs of the contest winners.

 Important Note: Before contacting the Profile in Courage Essay Contest Coordinator, please be sure to read over the FAQ section of this web site.